Cosmetic surgery: is it ethical for clinics to offer surgery to anyone who can pay?

 The conflict between business and medical ethics in the cosmetic surgery industry was discussed at length during the most recent series of popular BBC reality show The Apprentice.
 This year's winner, Dr. Leah Totton, will receive a £250,000 investment from Alan Sugar to launch a chain of cosmetic medicine clinics specialising in non-invasive procedures, including dermal fillers and skin peels.
 When questioned by Lord Sugar as to whether or not she would be willing to turn away potential customers, Dr. Totton spoke emphatically about the need for higher ethical standards within the industry.

-Since Dr. Totton's plans were unveiled, however, industry experts have been quick to raise concerns.
+Since Dr. Toztton's plans were unveiled, however, industry experts have been quick to raise concerns.
 A spokesman for the British Association of Aesthetic Plastic Surgeons has warned that with so little field experience, Leah is hardly qualified to perform the services she plans to offer, let alone train new practitioners.
 The industry is already battling a lack of regulation that allows outpatient cosmetic procedures to be performed outside clinical environments and without medical training.

 Equally worrying is the reality that these outpatient cosmetic procedures require regular "topping up."
 The numbers show that the market for cosmetic procedures is experiencing massive growth, with its £750 million worth in 2005 expected to multiply to £3.6 billion in 2015.
 Repeat custom for non-invasive procedures has a worrying echo of the plastic surgery "addictions" of Heidi Montag and Alicia Douvall.
 Montag famously blamed her surgery addiction on her doctor, claiming that he failed to inform her adequately of the risks and outcomes associated with her procedures.